Taqbeel/edgoconsultants/README.md

 ## EdgoConsultants

 Hello Devs,
-Deploying a fresh project EdgoConsultants.
+Deploying a fresh project Edgo Consultants.
-EdgoConsultants is a consultancy website for students to help them study abroad.
+Edgo Consultants is a consultancy website for students to help them study abroad.
 This project was built using Next.js, React, Firebase, Mongoose, and Chakra UI technologies.

 ## Getting Started